bradleybarrett/querymock/README.md

 Run tests in seconds: start the mock servers once and reconfigure on the fly for subsequent tests.

 Configured with json files and managed by simple, language-specific clients.
+Clients provided at this time: Bash, Java, Python.

 Define an endpoint mapping and data set, then query that data using mvel expressions templated with request info.